Skip to main content

 Sonnet is the default, and for good reason.
 It strikes a great balance of speed, quality, and cost, making it the workhorse for everyday coding.
 Most developers live here: writing features, debugging, refactoring, navigating codebases.

 Opus is the heavy hitter.
 It reasons more deeply and produces more thorough analysis, but it’s slower and pricier.
+Opus comes with a 1M token context window, making it the go-to choice for tasks that require holding many files in memory at once.
 Reach for Opus when you need careful architectural decisions, complex multi-file refactoring, or nuanced code review where depth matters more than speed.

 Haiku is the fastest and cheapest option.
 It shines on simple queries, quick lookups, and straightforward tasks that don’t need deep reasoning.
 Want a fast answer to a factual question or just need to check something real quick?
 Haiku’s your model.